What Are Machined Seals and Why Are They Essential in Industrial Applications?

 Q2: What materials are used in high-performance sealing applications?

-Ans: High-performance machined seals are made from advanced materials that offer excellent resistance to pressure, temperature, chemicals, and wear.
+A: High-performance machined mechanical seals are made from advanced materials that offer excellent resistance to pressure, temperature, chemicals, and wear.
 Common materials include:

 • PTFE (Teflon) – Chemical-resistant and low-friction